 It’s important to keep your community posted and informed.
 Content marketing is still the most effective way to raise brand awareness, create a group of loyal readers and followers and ultimately convert them into customers.

-Here is the list of content ideas that’ll help you market your event efficiently and get your attendees return the next event:
+Here is the list of content ideas that’ll help you market your event efficiently and get your attendees to return to the next event:

 - Write a blog about the city/ country and suggest places they can visit